 Performance and Data Localization Requirements

-The Dominican labor code establishes that 80 percent of the labor force of a foreign or national company, including free trade zone companies, be composed of Dominican nationals.
+Law 16-92 on the Labor Code stipulates that 80 percent of the labor force of a foreign or national company, including free trade zone companies, must be comprised of Dominican nationals.
 Senior management and boards of directors of foreign companies are exempt from this regulation.

 The Dominican Republic does not have excessively onerous visa, residence, work permit, or similar requirements inhibiting mobility of foreign investors and their employees.
 The host government does not have a forced localization policy to compel foreign investors to use domestic content in goods or technology.